eBay/tsv-utils/docs/TipsAndTricks.md

 $ keep-header file.txt -- tsv-sort
 ```

-Remember to use the correct `sort` program name if an updated version has been installed under a different.
+Remember to use the correct `sort` program name if an updated version has been installed under a different name.
 This may be `gsort` on some systems.